SHDM16002U Mechanisms and Comorbidities of Headache and Facial Pain

 To achieve the maximum grade of 12, the student must be able to:

-- demonstrate a very detailed insight into genetic and pathophysiological mechanisms of primary and secondary headache disorders as well as facial pain.
+- demonstrate a very detailed insight into genetic and pathophysiological mechanisms of primary and secondary disorders as well as facial pain.

 - discuss the mechanisms underlying the most common comorbid conditions for headache disorders and their relevance to disease development and treatment.